garylirocks/quickrefs/azure-storage.markdown

   - Subtypes: Base blobs / versions / snapshots
   - Filter: prefix, index tags
 - Apply rules to containers or a subset of blobs
+- **Changing a blob's tier doesn't affect its last modified time**.
+If there is a lifecycle management policy in effect for the storage account, then rehydrating a blob with "Set Blob Tier" can result in a scenario where the lifecycle policy moves the blob back to the archive tier after rehydration because the last modified time is beyond the threshold set for the policy.
+To avoid this scenario, add the `daysAfterLastTierChangeGreaterThan` condition to the `tierToArchive` action of the policy.
+Alternatively, you can rehydrate the archived blob by copying it instead, copy operation creates a new instance of the blob with an updated last modified time, so it won't trigger the lifecycle management policy.

 ### Data protection